|Relevant SDG Targets |

 |On this page: DWA-SDG Relationship | Cross-cutting policy drivers | Partnerships | ILO Capacity | Resources|

 There is growing evidence in the world today of a shift towards returns on capital and away from labour, together with increasing income inequality.
 The labour share in national income is declining while that of profits is rising in many countries.
 The current patterns of growth tend to favour the better-off more than the poor.
 Wage inequality has been increasing.
 In some countries, there has been a sharp rise in earnings of the highest paid, with important gender dimensions; in other countries, skilled workers in high demand in the labour market have received growing wage premiums.
-On the other hand, labour market reforms designed to promote flexibility and lower labour costs, cuts to welfare benefits, less progressive tax policies, weaker collective bargaining and an absence of tripartite social dialogue, and low minimum wages, have all contributed to weakening the position of the lower 50 per cent of income earners in many countries.
+On the other hand, labour market reforms designed to promote flexibility and lower labour costs, causing cuts to welfare benefits, less progressive tax policies, weaker collective bargaining and an absence of tripartite social dialogue, as well as low minimum wages, have all contributed to weakening the position of the lower 50 per cent of income earners in many countries.

-The Gini coefficient is commonly used to measure income inequality.
+The Gini coefficient23 is commonly used to measure income inequality.
 Considering income distribution of all human beings, the worldwide income inequality has been constantly increasing since the early 19th century.
-There was a steady increase in global income inequality Gini score from 1820 to 2002, with a significant increase between 1980 (a Gini coefficient of 0.43) and 2002 (0.71).
-This trend appears to have peaked and begun a reversal with rapid economic growth in emerging economies, particularly in the large populations of BRIC countries.
+There was a steady increase in global income inequality according to the Gini score from 1820 to 2002, with a significant increase between 1980 (a Gini coefficient of 0.43) and 2002 (0.71).
+This trend appears to have peaked and begun a reversal with rapid economic growth in emerging economies, particularly in the large populations of the BRIC countries.
 Latin America and the Caribbean region had the highest net income Gini index in the world at 0.48, on unweighted average basis in 2008.
-The remaining regional averages were: sub-Saharan Africa 0.44, Asia (0.40), Middle East and North Africa (0.39), Eastern Europe and Central Asia (0.35), and High-income Countries (0.31).
+The remaining regional averages were: sub-Saharan Africa (0.44), Asia (0.40), Middle East and North Africa (0.39), Eastern Europe and Central Asia (0.35), and High-income Countries (0.31).
 South Africa had the highest income Gini index score of 0.68 (32).

 In many countries, inequality starts in the labour market.
 Changes in the distribution of wages and paid employment have been key factors behind recent inequality trends.
 In developed economies where inequality increased most, this was frequently due to a combination of more wage inequality and job losses.
-A number of emerging and developing economies experienced declines in inequality.
+A number of emerging and developing economies have experienced declines in inequality.
 In these countries, a more equitable distribution of wages and paid employment was a predominant factor (33).